Starting an FLL Team

 TIP: If you are attending an official tournament, make sure you have a signed parental consent form for each member of your team.

 What do I do once the Challenge is released on September 3rd?

 Your team needs to carefully read all the documents that pertain to the Robot Game and Project.
 They are only available on our website!
 To get a sense of what these look like, you can see past Challenge documents here.
 You will need to download one document which explains the Project, plus some optional resources, but the Robot Game has a few components:

 The Missions and Rules are what your team needs to begin strategizing how to play the Robot Game.
 The Game Rulings are updated continually throughout the season to clarify questions we’ve received from other teams.
 It is important that you keep up with these rulings as they could affect how your team programs their robot.

-TIP: Make one member of your team responsible for checking the Game Rulings and have him/her check the page at the beginning of every meeting.
+TIP: Make one member of your team responsible for checking Challenge Updates and have him/her check the page at the beginning of every meeting.

 What can I do with my team before the Challenge is released?

 - Create a team identity – name, logo, team shirts, mascot

 - Fundraise or apply for grants – to pay for team shirts, any tournament fees, registration fee, etc.

 - Learn how to use the MINDSTORMS Robot Set and software